hussainmudassir/mapreduce/README.md

 ## MapReduce

-We need to create a gradle project and then implemented the logic in the WordCount.java which is our mainClassName.
+We need to create a gradle project and then implement the logic in the WordCount.java which is our mainClassName.
 Then, we need to follow a few steps to make sure the build.gradle is configured correctly and a few more touch points.

 Below are the required steps: